rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 be understood to be superordinate to the section's subordinate content nodes.

 **CLARIFICATION**
-The default scope of any section ends with the section's parent container.
+The default scope of any section ends with its parent container.

 Note that this statement neither turns a section's parent container into an active node, nor does it force a section's parent container to be an inactive